OHNLP/MedTator/README.md

 ### 1.2.15 (2022-03-17)

+- Added sort for file list by file name or tags
 - Fixed concept name overflow bug in adjudication tab
 - Fixed ribbon menu layout bug when resized